open/close all folders

 - In the prehistoric novel Behind the Footprints of the Red Man, the worst insult you can make to the smiling cro-magnons is showing them your bare feetnote , and the worst insult you can make to the barefoot neanderthals is showing them your teethnote .
 Hilarity Ensues when they meet each other.

-- In the Discworld series, deep dwarf culture have a whole bunch of taboos (their sages, the grags, often find the mere idea of seeing sunlight repulsive) but even modern dwarfs are opposed to dwarf women expressing their femininity.
-Not just dressing for it, but unnecessarily admitting to having a gender identity differing from the default "probably male".
-(Dwarf courtship consists mainly of very tactfully discerning if the object of your affection is of a compatible gender.)
-Lately the dwarfs have underwent a sexual revolution of sorts, matching their chainmail with leather skirts, putting high heels on their iron boots, braiding their beards and even making attempts at makeup.
+- In the Discworld series, deep dwarf culture has a whole bunch of taboos (their sages, the grags, often find the mere idea of seeing sunlight repulsive) but even modern dwarfs are opposed to dwarf women expressing their femininity.
+Not just dressing for it, but unnecessarily admitting to having a gender identity differing from the default "probably male" (dwarf courtship consists mainly of very tactfully discerning if the object of your affection is of a compatible gender).
+Lately the dwarfs have undergone a sexual revolution of sorts, matching their chainmail with leather skirts, putting high heels on their iron boots, braiding their beards and even making attempts at makeup.

 - In The Black Magician Trilogy, homosexuality is Deconstructed this way.
 One of the characters travels to a number of different countries in the first book and is treated to a variety of very open opinions on the topic: in one nation, everyone is pretty okay with it; in another nation, people mostly try to pretend it doesn't happen; in another nation, there's severe social stigma and potential legal ramifications attached to it; in another country, they execute anyone caught in any homosexual behavior.
 This is all pretty patent Foreshadowing that this character is himself gay.